The First Step – Be Active

 Nausea or lack of appetite

 Your cardiologist may order a few blood tests to check for the signs of heart disease that can affect your heart.
 Blood tests measure electrolytes, some proteins, and biomarkers.

-One such blood test to detect heart failure includes N-terminal pro-B-type natriuretic peptide (NT-proBNP).
+One such blood test to detect heart failure includes the N-terminal pro-B-type natriuretic peptide (NT-proBNP).

 X-ray of the Chest

 This is helpful to see how well are your lungs working.
 This will also help your cardiologist to rule out any conditions of the lungs other than the heart that could be causing the signs and symptoms.